Selim-ElChoueiter/Frontend-Mentor-QR-Code-Component/README.md

 ### Project purpose

-Decided to start tackling more CSS challenges and designs to get better at several areas of Web Development and started at a very easy level with this project to get the feel of these challenges.
+Decided to start tackling more CSS challenges and designs to get better at several areas of Web Development.
+I started at a very easy level with this project to get the feel of these challenges.

 ### Built with